PLYMOUTH MORRIS

 Picture

-Our last charity presentation for Amyloidosis on Mount Batten Pier
+Our previous charity presentation was for Amyloidosis on Mount Batten Pier.

-We are pleased to support The Horse and Groom, Bittaford, with their annual Charity Fundraising weekend in July each year, raising money for the Brain Tumour Charity and Riding for the Disabled.
+We are also pleased to support The Horse and Groom, Bittaford, with their annual Charity Fundraising weekend each year, raising money for the Brain Tumour Charity and Riding for the Disabled.

 More details of our charitable giving can be found on our 'Charitable Donations' page.